The Hidden Value of Going Green

 “Face concern is what we think of our social images in front of others.
 Our study aims to extend the hospitality green consumption to a domain of personal value,” says Prof. Wan, Assistant Professor at the School of Hotel and Tourism Management, and Director of Center for Hospitality and Real Estate Research of CUHK Business School.

-The study invited two hundred female members of an online apparel shopping community in mainland China to participate.
+The study invited two hundred members (with 55.7 percent of them being female) of an online apparel shopping community in mainland China to participate.
 The participants were asked to complete a questionnaire concerning their opinions, perceived quality and purchase behavior toward green hotel brands.

 They were all requested to answer the following three items to measure their perceptions on green hotel brands on a 7-point scale (1=very poor; 7=very good):